Game Engineering at UCA

 You will also learn theory and practice and consider the future of games industry and research.

-Games Research and Professional Contexts 2 (Includes Creative Business Start-up or Collaborative Practice Project option)
+Games Research and Professional Contexts 2

 Building on the methodological and analytical skills developed in Games Research and Professional Practice 1, you will be introduced to range of key concepts, theories and debates providing a conceptual lens through which to critically deconstruct game form and content.
 In addition, to this focus on game texts and concepts, topics will focus on players: on their experience of gameplay, on player cultures and identity and the role of game creators in shaping players as individuals and collectives.
 Centrally, these questions of player identities and cultures will be framed via concepts of equality, diversity, and inclusion.

-• A collaborative professional practice group project.
+In this unit, you will also undertake a collaborative professional practice group project.
 This is expected to involve groups of students across the games postgraduate portfolio collaborating on a project which may be based on an industry brief.

 Game Engineering Major Project